Holeey/alx-system_engineering-devops/0x00-shell_basics/README.md

-8-firstdelete script is used to delete the file named betty 9-firstdirdeletion script deletes my_first_directory form the tmp directory 10-back script changes a current directory to the previous directory
+8-firstdelete script is used to delete the file named betty 9-firstdirdeletion script deletes my_first_directory form the tmp directory 10-back script changes a current directory to the previous directory 11-lists script displays content of a current directory and its parent directory including the hidden files and also displays content of the boot directory